-To further exploring the relationship between FR and new particle yield, we summarized 139 cases of NPF events (only four short-lived events in this study being included, all the others were subject to regional NPF events) from our published and unpublished database measured in Beijing, Oingdao and marginal seas of China, etc. (Fig. 9, Liu et al., 2014; Zhu et al., 2014; Man et al., 2015; Guo et al., 2016).
-Considered 1) formation rate of new particles, e.g., J=k{NucOrg}[H2SO4]^m[NucOrg]n (Zhang et al., 2012) where k{NucOrg} is a constant, NucOrg represents organics involved in nucleation, m and n are two integers, 2) the subsequent particle growth, and 3) H2SO4 vapor to be necessary for nucleation in ambient air except at sea beach, two scenarios are analyzed.
-Scenario 1: H2SO4 vapor is relatively sufficient against NucOrg and J8 is thereby mainly determined by availableness of NucOrg vapor.
-A good correlation is theoretically expected for J8 and NMINP.
-Scenario 2: NucOrg vapor is relatively sufficient against H2SO4 vapor and J8 is thereby mainly determined by availableness of H2SO4 vapor.
-J8 could be high, but the total yield of new particles could be low because of a rapid consumption of H2SO4 vapor.
-A poor or no correlation is theoretically expected for J8 and NMINP.
-For the cases summarized in Fig. 9, the FRs and the NMINP had a moderately good correlation under FRs ≤ 8 particle cm-3 s-1, with r=0.76 and p<0.01.
-For the FRs > 8 particle cm-3 s-1, the two variables had no correlation.
-When the FR was increased from 1 to 8 particle cm-3 s-1, the nucleation mode PNC was increased from 0.4×10^4 to 3.3×10^4 particle cm-3 according to the regression equation.
-The statistical response of the NMINP to the increased FR was stronger than the results observed at the street site in December.
-This allows speculating that the NMINP in most of the atmospheric observations was possibly determined by the concentration of sulfuric acid vapor slightly more than additional organics.
-This of course needs both vapors' data (e.g., HOMs) and chemical composition data in nucleation mode particles to confirm in future.
-For the FRs >8 particle cm-3 s-1, the concentration of additional organics vapor appeared to overwhelmingly determine the FRs, and the NMINP appeared to be determined mainly by the concentration of sulfuric acid vapor instead of additional organics.
+To further exploring the relationship between NPF rate and new particle yield, we summarized 139 cases of NPF events (only four short-term events in this study being included, all the others were subject to long-term events) from our published and unpublished database measured in Beijing, Qingdao and marginal seas of China, etc. (Fig. 9, Liu et al., 2014; Zhu et al., 2014; Man et al., 2015; Guo et al., 2016).
+The absolute values of the observed NPF rates implied that the NPF events had been enhanced in different extents, comparing to theoretical nucleation processes of sulfuric acid-H2O and sulfuric acidrates ≤8 particle cm-3 s-1, with r=0.76 and p<0.01.
+For the NPF rates >8 particle cm-3 s-1, the two variables had no correlation.
+Both of the two variables were determined by the concentration of sulfuric acid vapor and additional organics vapor involved in nucleation, but the actual extent could highly vary in various atmospheric conditions.
+For the NPF rates >8 particle cm-3 s-1 , a possible interpretation is: the concentration of additional organics vapor appeared to overwhelmingly determine the NPF rates, but the NMIoNP appeared to be determined mainly by the concentration of sulfuric acid vapor instead of additional organics.
+For NPF rates ≤8 particle cm-3 s-1, the two variables were possibly determined by both the concentration of sulfuric acid vapor and additional organics.
+When the NPF rates was increased from 1 to 8 particle cm-3 s-1, the nucleation mode PNC was increased from 0.4×10 to 3.3×10 particle cm-3 according to the regression equation.
+The statistical response of the NMIoNP to the increased NPF rate was stronger than the results observed at the street site in December.
+This allows speculating that the NMIoNP in most of atmospheric observations was possibly determined by the concentration of sulfuric acid vapor slightly more than additional organics.
+This of course needs both vapors' data and chemical composition data in nucleation mode particles to confirm in future, which is beyond our current capacity.